Convex integrals of molecules in Lipschitz-free spaces: Convex integrals and functionals induced by measures

 Next we present a condition for $\lipfree{M}$ which ensures that all of its elements are convex integrals of molecules.
+This condition is neither sufficient nor necessary for the majorisability on annuli of the elements of $\lipfree{M}$ by \cite[Theorem 6.2]{AP_measures} and \cite[Theorem 5]{DKP_2016}.
 It holds, for instance, when $M$ is a Lebesgue-null closed subset of $\RR$.
-This condition is neither sufficient nor necessary for the majorisability of the elements of $\lipfree{M}$ by \cite[Theorem 6.2]{AP_measures}, so this also shows that there exist convex integrals of molecules that do not satisfy condition \eqref{eq:marginals_finite_first_moment}.
+So, in particular, it generalises the examples constructed above.

 \begin{proposition} If $\lipfree{M}$ is isometric to $\ell_1(\Gamma)$ for some index set $\Gamma$, then all elements of $\lipfree{M}$ are convex series of molecules. \end{proposition}

 \begin{proof} According to \cite[Theorem 5]{DKP_2016}, $\lipfree{M}$ is isometric to $\ell_1(\Gamma)$ precisely when $M$ is a subset of an $\RR$-tree that contains all branching points and has null length measure (see \cite{DKP_2016} for the definitions of these notions).
 Fix $m\in\lipfree{M}$, then $S=\supp(m)\cup\set{0}$ is separable and thus contained in a separable $\RR$-tree.
 Hence the set $A=\cl{S\cup\Br(S)}$ (where $\Br(S)$ denotes the set of branching points of $S$) is separable, and contained in $M$ because $\Br(S)\subset\Br(M)$.
 So by the same theorem, $\lipfree{A}$ is isometric to $\ell_1$.
 This implication was in fact proved by Godard in \cite[Corollary 3.4]{Godard_2010}, where he also gave an explicit description of the isometry $T:\ell_1\to\lipfree{A}$, and it is easy to verify that it maps elements of the standard basis $(e_n)$ to molecules, say $Te_n=m_{x_ny_n}$ (where $[x_n,y_n]$ are precisely the ``gaps'' in $A$ of positive length).
 Then we may write